slegras/EBAI2018/hands-on/hands-on.md

 limb=peaks.limb)
 ```

-The peaks are stored as **GenomicRanges** object; this is an R format which ressembles the bed format, but is optimized in terms of memory requirements and speed of exectution.
+The peaks are stored as **GenomicRanges** object; this is an R format which look like the bed format, but is optimized in terms of memory requirements and speed of execution.

 We can start by computing some basic statistics on the peak sets.